ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/compliance20/load-non-office365-data.md

 - An existing eDiscovery case.

+- Custodians must be added to the case before you upload data attributed to them.

 - All the files for uploading gathered into folders where there is one folder per custodian and the folders' name is in this format *alias@domainname* .
 The *alias@domainname* must be users Office 365 alias and domain.
 You can collect all the *alias@domainname* folders into a root folder.
 The root folder can only contain the *alias@domainname* folders, there must be no loose files in the root folder.

    The folder structure for the non-Office 365 data you plan to upload should look something like the following: